aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

-You are not required to use it in your code, but I highly recommend it.
+You are not required to use it in your code, but we highly recommend it.

 ## Step 5